ConlanMcNamee/yummly_example/README.md

 ```
 private url = 'https://api.yummly.com/v1/api/recipes?_app_id=ca33a09c&_app_key=458d12f8aa1a7682b4f947c7375a93dd&q=';
 ```
   The app id and app key at the end tell the api that we are authorized to makes requests.
-If you get your own yummly keys you can replace these with your own.
+If have your own yummly keys you can write those in place of these keys.

 ## Declare an http constructor
 ```